movidius/ncappzoo/caffe/SSD_Mobilenet/README.md

 # ssd mobilenet
 ## Introduction
 The [SSD Mobilenet](https://github.com/chuanqi305/MobileNet-SSD) network can be used for object detection and can detect 20 different types of objects (This model was pre-trained with the Pascal VOC dataset).
 More information can be found at: https://github.com/chuanqi305/MobileNet-SSD.
-The list of objects that it can detect are:
+The list of objects that this network can detect are:

 ```
 aeroplane